 The servicing or maintenance does not create hazards for other employees.

-Again, if the employer can't meet the above exception criteria, written LOTO procedures must be developed and used.
+Again, if the employer cannot meet the above exception criteria, they must develop and use written LOTO procedures.

 New or Modified Equipment

 All new machines and equipment, or all machines and equipment that undergo major repair, renovations or modification, must be equipped with energy-isolating devices capable of

 Whenever replacement or major repair, renovation or modification of a machine or equipment is performed, and whenever new machines or equipment are installed, energy isolating devices